lcarsde/lcarswm/adr/adrs/ipc-between-wm-and-menu.md

 ## Decision Outcome

 Chosen option: "Message queues", because this approach is a faster than shared storage approaches and doesn't need to handle locking.
-Message queues appear somewhat easier to use then sockets.
-Between pipes and message queues, the message queues are more flexible although it is not sure whether that flexibility will be required.
+Message queues are asynchronous (the producer doesn't need to wait for the consumer) and messages are queued and not lost.

 ### Positive Consequences <!-- optional -->